 Yunah Lee is thrilling audiences in the U.S., Europe and Asia with her “handsomely colored full lyric sound” (Opera News) and “picture perfect” acting (Berkshire Fine Arts).
 Recent performances in the title role of Madama Butterfly were hailed in Germany as “a revelation… [her] voice unites the girlish innocence and the wistful sensuality [of Cio Cio San]” (Online Musik Magazin). “...thoroughly captivating, above all thanks to Yunah Lee, who is utterly convincing in mood and presentation… a commanding and touching performance revealing the highs and lows of Butterfly’s emotions.”
 (Das Opernglas).

 In recent seasons, she has performed Cio-Cio-San with The Dallas Opera, Minnesota Opera, Washington National Opera, Glimmerglass Festival, Boston Lyric Opera, Opera Carolina, Central City Opera, Kentucky Opera, New York City Opera, Utah Opera, and Opera de Quebec.
-Elsewhere, she has performed this role in Europe with De Vlaamse Opera in Belgium, Theater St. Gallen in Switzerland, Stadttheater Bern in Switzerland, in Braunschweig, Germany, and Opera Ireland and, in the U.S.A., Opera Austin, Boheme Opera, Dayton Opera, Opera Roanoke, Virginia Opera, Longview Opera, Lyric Opera of San Antonio, Grand Rapids Opera,, Kentucky Opera, Duluth Festival, Lake George Opera, Toledo Opera, and Westfield Symphony, and Opera Tampa.
-She will present her portrayal of this part this coming March with the Pacific Symphony.
+Elsewhere, she has performed this role in Europe with De Vlaamse Opera in Belgium, Theater St. Gallen in Switzerland, Stadttheater Bern in Switzerland, in Braunschweig, Germany, and Opera Ireland and, in the U.S.A., Opera Austin, Boheme Opera, Dayton Opera, Opera Roanoke, Virginia Opera, Longview Opera, Lyric Opera of San Antonio, Grand Rapids Opera,, Kentucky Opera, Duluth Festival, Lake George Opera, Toledo Opera, and Westfield Symphony, Opera Tampa and, in March with the Pacific Symphony.

 As an active concert singer, Ms. Lee has performed as soprano soloist in Handel’s Messiah, Mozart’s Requiem, Haydn’s The Creation and Bach’s St. Matthew Passion with the New York Oratorio Society at Carnegie Hall, and Verdi Requiem with National Chorale at Avery Fisher Hall.
 In 2008, Ms. Lee was invited to appear as a soloist in the Great Mountain Music Festival, where she performed works of Rodrigo, Villa Lobos, Handel, Earl Kim and George Crumb.
 The 2005-2006 season saw Ms. Lee's debut with Hiroshima Symphony performing Mahler Symphony No. 2, in the memorial concert of the 60th year after the Atomic Bomb in Hiroshima, her solo recital in Los Angeles at USC’s Newman Hall, KMF Virtuoso Concert at Alice Tully Hall with pianist Warren Jones and her European concert debut with the Pablo Picasso Orchestra in Malaga, Spain.